ClarifiedSecurity/catapult/docs/03-how-to-customize.md

 ## Customization

 To customize Catapult for your team or organization, a separate git project needs to be created that contains all of the required files.
-Then users need to be pointed that project using the `MAKEVAR_CATAPULT_CUSTOMIZER_REPO` variable in their `.makerc-vars` file.
+Then users need to be pointed that project using the `MAKEVAR_CATAPULT_CUSTOMIZER_REPO` variable in their `personal/.makerc-personal` file.
 For a full list of available options, see the example [Catapult Customizer](https://github.com/ClarifiedSecurity/catapult-customizer) repo.